Configure History Sharding

 Before you configure your

-rippled server to store history shards, you must decide how much disk space to allocate to the history shard store.
+rippled server to store history shards, you must decide how many history shards you want to keep, which is mostly determined by how much disk space is available for the shard store.
 This also affects how much history you keep in the default ledger store.
 You should consider the following when deciding what size to configure your shard store:

 - The ledger store (defined by the